AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * Corrected a Workfront-related issue with the **[!UICONTROL Send for approval]** button. <!-- GS-5847 -->

-* Updated the onboarding banner to meet legal requirements. <!-- GS-4934 -->

 * Corrected issues with loading shimmer on the [!DNL Create] Recent work view. <!-- GS-5589 -->

 * Entering a search term now results in only one search call as expected.  <!-- GS-2999 -->